Authored by the expert who managed and guided the team behind the Mexico Property Pack

 What's the vacancy rate for rentals in Puerto Vallarta as of 2026?

-As of early 2026, the estimated vacancy rate for long-term rental properties in Puerto Vallarta is around 6%, which indicates a relatively tight market for a beach destination with seasonal demand patterns.
+As of 2026, the estimated vacancy rate for long-term residential rentals in Puerto Vallarta is about 4% to 6%.

 Finally please note that you will have all the indicators you need in our property pack covering the real estate market in Puerto Vallarta.